fairuznajla/IPOSS_PalmOilAnalytics/README.md

-# Recommendation Deck and Dashboard The on Indonesia's Palm Oil Export Dynamics
+# Recommendation Deck and Dashboard on Indonesia's Palm Oil Export Dynamics Analysis

 ### This team project is an implementation of insights into palm oil in Indonesia and is the final report of the internship program at Indonesia Palm Oil Strategic Studies (IPOSS) company.